- Start date: Sep 2020

 This class introduces students to the basic concepts and theories relating to the study of political institutions, processes, behaviour, and policy in the United States.
 The first half of the class examines ‘American exceptionalism,’ and its political culture.
 The second half examines the institutions of the US political system, covering such topics as the constitution, federalism and the branches of the central government.
 The class will conclude with a survey of public policy in the United States, in several dimensions.

 Class topics include: the US party system, political participation and mobilisation, individual voting behaviour, public opinion, nominations and elections, media, interest groups, the question of where power lies.

-Students will enter into the 3rd year of their studies at Strathclyde, having successfully completed years 1 and 2 in their home institutions.
+You will enter into third year of your studies at Strathclyde, having successfully completed Years 1 and 2 in your home institutions.

-The students grade average will be 70% plus and they will have an IELTS of 6.5 with no individual element less than 5.5.
+Student's grade average will be 70% plus you will have an IELTS of 6.5 with no individual element less than 5.5.

 Fees & funding

 A discount of 10% is available to students applying from Chinese universities that are partnered with the University of Strathclyde

 Please note: All fees shown are annual and may be subject to an increase each year.
 Find out more about fees.

 We have a number of scholarships available to international students.
 Take a look at our scholarship search to find out more.